One unit of credit equals four semester hours.

 .50 to 1.00 credit

-Students will complete an original empirical research project under the guidance of a fulltime faculty member.
+Students will complete an original empirical research project under the guidance of a full-time faculty member.
 Completion of an APA-style research report is required.
-(Presentation at a student research conference; may require an incomplete grade for projects completed during the Fall Term) A written research proposal, permission of the supervising faculty member and department chair is required prior to registration.
+(Presentation at a student research conference is expected; may require an incomplete grade for projects completed during the Fall Term.)
+A written research proposal and permission of the supervising faculty member and department chair are required prior to registration.
 Prerequisites: senior standing, PSY 210, PSY 355/MTH 345, PSY 356, PSY 492 (for developing the proposal).